f3peakcity/f3peakcity.github.io/content/slack/index.md

 - Most people have a silly profile picture related to their nickname, but you are also welcome to use a selfie.
 - For your **Display Name**, use your F3 name.
 Some people from other regions might also add their region, like **Prodigal (Carpex)**.
+- In your title, feel free to add what you do in real life, or in the group, like if you're a Site Q.
 - Make sure to add a phone number to the **ICE**, or in case of emergency, field.
 You can also put this in your title if you want to add more details like a contact name.
-- In your title, feel free to add what you do in real life, or in the group, like if you're a Site Q.
+(Note: You can fill out the **ICE** field on desktop or browser only, unfortunately not on the mobile app yet due to a known Slack limitation.)